LukeAims/First-Class-Gadgets/README.md

 This is my interpretation of a project that is part of the Full Stack Development course, by Chris Dixon.
 ====================================================
-At the end of this project I will have created a website named First Class Gadgets.
+At the end of this 3 page project I will have created a website named First Class Gadgets.
 ----------------------------------------------------

 ### **Index.html** <br>